Rinal-Dev02/VoilaCrawler3/README.md

 VoilaCrawl is a distributed spider platform.
 It's more like python scrapy except that VoilaCrawl is born to be distributed.

-This repo mainly contains three parts: `crawl-api` and `crawlet` and `spiders`.
+This repo mainly contains three parts: `crawl-api` and `crawlet`.
 Here is a simple sequence flow chart:

 ![](doc/VoilaCrawl系统架构.jpg)